+Townhouses

-Townhouses A single-family dwelling unit constructed in a row of attached units separated by property lines and with open space on at least two sides.
+A single-family dwelling unit constructed in a row of attached units separated by property lines and with open space on at least two sides.

+Treated Pole

-Treated Pole A treated pole shall meet the requirements of the American Wood treated, and similar substances).
+A treated pole shall meet the requirements of the American Wood Preservers' Association's latest edition (such as creosote, pressuretreated, and similar substances).